kleinbottle/css-colors/docs/manual.typ

 ) -> color
 ```

-The css function accepts a single parameter, `color-name`, which is the name of a CSS color.
-It returns the corresponding rgb code as a Typst color type.
+=== Parameters

+- `color-name`

-The `color-name` can be provided in either lowercase or CamelCase formats, both of which are valid.
+A string representing the color name.
+The `color-name` parameter can be specified in either lowercase or CamelCase formats, both of which are valid.

+=== Exports

+- `color`

+The `css` function returns an RGB color corresponding to the specified `color-name`.

+Since the returned value is of type `color`, it can be used with any of Typst's #link("https://typst.app/docs/reference/visualize/color/#definitions-space")[color functions].

 === Examples